I was reading on Facebook yesterday, and a friend had planted all of these autumn croci, colchicums, in her garden.

 Bravo Hollis also helped found the Botanical Gardens at the National Autonomous University of Mexico.
 She served as the director of the Gardens throughout the 1960s.
 When a strike occurred, Bravo-Hollis offset the pay owed her workers with money out of her own pocket.

 Last year, Google commemorated the 117th birthday of Bravo Hollis with a Doodle.

-If you search for her online, you'll see a memorable image of Bravo Hollis, in a skirt and blazer with a knife in her hand, standing next to an Echinocactus platyacanthus, also known as the giant barrel cactus, that appears to be over 5 ft tall and just as wide; a very impressive specimen.
+If you search for her online, you'll see a memorable image of Bravo Hollis, in a skirt and blazer with a knife in her hand, standing next to an Echinocactus platyacanthus, also known as the giant barrel cactus, that appears to be over 5 ft tall and just as wide; an imposing specimen.
 This species is the largest barrel cacti.
-In Mexico, where the cactus is a native, the hairs are harvested for weaving and a traditional candy is made from boiling the pith.
+In Mexico, where the cactus is a native, the hairs are harvested for weaving, and a traditional candy is made from boiling the pith.

 Today is the birthday of the American poet WS Merwin, who always went by William, and who was born on this day in 1927.

 In 2010, Merwin and his wife, Paula, co-founded the Merwin Conservancy at his home in Haiku, Maui.
 Merwin used the 19 protected acres surrounding his home to cultivate 400 different species of tropical trees; and many of the world's rarest palm trees.
 Merwin bought the property in 1977, and every day, he planted one tree.

 believer in ferns

 believer in patience